SAP-samples/kyma-runtime-extension-samples/nextjs-app-with-kyma-eventing/docs/setup/step-7.md

 ### Option 1: Use the kubectl CLI to create an Istio Ingress Gateway

-1. Replace `letsencrypt-cert-9t54f` in the `./cloudflare/k8s/ingressgateway.yaml` file with the name of the secret that was generated in the `istio-system` namespace for the `letsencrypt-cert` Certificate that was created in the previous step.
+1. Replace `letsencrypt-cert-9t54f` in the `./cloudflare/k8s/ingressgateway.yaml` file with the `Secret` that was generated in the `istio-system` namespace for the `letsencrypt-cert` Certificate created in the previous step.

+    > **Note:** The name of the Secret starts with `letsencrypt-cert-` and end with a random text.

+2. Replace all instances of `app.your-domain.com` with your domain name in the `./cloudflare/k8s/ingressgateway.yaml` file.

-2. Create the `Istio Ingress Gateway` resource in the `conference-registration` namespace.
+3. Create the `Istio Ingress Gateway` resource in the `conference-registration` namespace.

    ```shell
    kubectl apply -f ./cloudflare/k8s/ingressgateway.yaml